fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 three.js's camera system.

 Based on those experiences, I went into this project thinking three.js.
 It also seemed like fun.
-Three.js comes more out of the game dev world than the web app one I'm used to.
-A lot of recent web app innovation has come from adopting techniques from the video game world, so I was excited about the opportunity to go further down the video game path.
+Three.js comes more out of the computer graphics and game dev world than the web app one I'm used to.
+A lot of recent web app innovation has come from adopting techniques from the video game world, so I was excited about going further down the video game path.

 ## Getting started in three.js